Daxsum/Pricing_Table/README.md

-# Pricing_Table that show aveleble packages in this website tamplate
+# Pricing_Table that shows available packages in this website template.